flrnhbr1/crazyflie_spm-navigation/README.md

 ````

 So if a new deck is used, this is the default setting.
-However, it is possible to change this settings on the AI deck if needed.
+However, it is possible to change these settings on the AI deck if needed.
 Be sure to also change it in the python code as well.